 To bag any job, you need to be smart about it.
 If your interview does not go well, then you cannot expect to get the job.
 In this day and age if you fail to impress, when a chance is given to you, then it could easily slip through your fingers.
 There are plenty of capable people who could easily take your place if you happen to slip up.
 So to come across as very analytical, once you have given your answer you should state categorically why you have selected this amount as well.

 16. Mention other offers which you may have received:

-In order to really show that you are someone who is much sought after, you should mention other offers which have come your way.
+To show that you are someone who is much sought after, you should mention other offers which have come your way.
 State that of all the offers you have received, this amount is the least and therefore that is the lowest you will accept.
-In this way you will show that you are someone who is very fair and that you never do things without a reason.
-Along with this you will silently communicate to the recruiter that you are someone who is much sought after, so you need not stop before them in order to bag the job.
+In this way, you will show that you are someone who is very fair and that you never do things without a reason.
+Along with this, you will silently communicate to the recruiter that you are someone who is much sought after, so you need not stop before them to bag the job.

 These are just some of the many tips you can make use of when you are asked this question in the course of your interview.
 Interviews are a very daunting experience for one and all, but the key is to channelize this anxiety in the right direction.
 If you let your nervousness get to you in the course of your interview then you will never be able to create a good impression in the mind of the interviewer.
 So rather than being completely baffled when this question is asked to you during an interview, it is always better that you prepare an answer in mind.
 The better prepared you are for an interview; the less nervous you will feel in the course of it.